-Big Elm Creek, a major tributary of Little River, is impaired for not meeting the recreational standard for E. coli as well as having elevated levels of chlorophyll-a, nitrate, depressed dissolved oxygen, orthophosphorus and total phosphorus, which could potentially hinder aquatic life.
+Big Elm Creek, a major tributary of Little River, is impaired for not meeting the recreational standard for E. coli as well as having elevated levels of nitrate and depressed dissolved oxygen, which could potentially hinder aquatic life.

 Development of the Big Elm Creek Watershed Protection Plan was initiated in the fall of 2018.
 This was a stakeholder driven process, and facilitated by TWRI.
 The final draft plan was accepted by the EPA in February 2021, and implementation of the plan has started.